keijiro/KlakHap/README.md

 needs a few additional steps to be rendered correctly.
 The following points should be taken into account:

-- UV coordinates incompatibility: Decoded textures will be upside-down due to the difference in the UV coordinates conventions between Unity and HAP.
+- UV coordinate incompatibility: Decoded textures will be upside-down due to the difference in the UV coordinates conventions between Unity and HAP.
 It can be fixed using a vertically-inverted texture scale/offset.
 You can also use the `Klak/Hap` shader for this purpose.